 - Financial ratings.
 The ratings from agencies like AM Best, Moody’s, Fitch and Standard & Poor that indicate an insurance company’s financial strength and claims-paying ability.

 - Free look period.
 The time a policy owner has to trial their policy and return it for a full refund of any premiums paid if they’re not satisfied.
 The free look period is a legal requirement.
 It varies between states, but usually lasts 10 to 20 days.

 - Grace period.
 The period of time a policy owner has to make up a missed premium payment.
 It’s typically 30 or 31 days.
-During the grace period, the policy stays in force.
+During the grace period for life insurance, the policy stays in force.
 This means that if the policyholder dies, the insurance company must pay out the death benefit.